-- The County Engineer and / or Maintenance Supervisor shall make decisions on calling the plow crews of the roads because of poor visibility, safety of the employees, and safety of the public and to schedule different starting times during the week and weekends in the best interest of Otter Tail County.
+- The County Engineer and / or Maintenance Supervisor shall make decisions on calling the plow crews off the roads because of poor visibility, safety of the employees, and safety of the public and to schedule different starting times during the week and weekends in the best interest of Otter Tail County.

 - The department shall be available to assist in any emergency on public or private roads as directed by the County Sheriff’s Department.

 - Mailboxes and fences damaged during snow removal will be evaluated case by case.
-Only those mailboxes and fences that were properly located and installed, and which were damaged by actual contact with county equipment will be repaired at the county’s expense.
+Only those mailboxes and fences that were properly located and installed, and which were damaged by actual contact with county equipment may be repaired at the county’s expense.

 - Residents shall not plow or blow snow from driveways onto highways.

 - Residents must remove parked or stalled vehicles from county highways to assist in snow removal.
 Highway Department personnel may assist stranded motorists by contacting law enforcement / emergency personnel for them.